majid-khorramgah/latent-objective-humanoid/04_latent_objective_learning/01_literature/papers.md

 The candidate objective components are specified before learning.

-The method primarily estimates the contribution/weight of candidate costs.
+The method primarily estimates the contribution or weight of these candidate costs.

 Therefore:

-[
-\text{Learning objective weights}
-\neq
-\text{Learning the objective representation itself}
+**Learning objective weights ≠ learning the objective representation itself**
-]

-This is an important distinction for our project.
+This distinction is important for our project.

-Our project is interested in whether a more general or latent objective representation can be learned from human demonstrations rather than assuming all relevant objective components in advance.
+If we define:

+`J = w_1 * φ_1 + w_2 * φ_2 + ...`

+and only learn the `w_i`, then we have learned the parameters of a predefined objective representation.

+We have not necessarily discovered what the relevant objective features `φ_i` should be.

 ---